marivifs-teaching/python-class/README.md

 # Python in Scientific Computing
 *lecture notes and IPython notebooks*
+## Modified from the original Mike Zingale's class

 These are the lecture notes and IPython notebooks used to teach the *Python for Scientific Computing* class at Stony Brook University.